s-chh/PyTorch-Scratch-Vision-Transformer-ViT/README.md

 # Vision Transformer from Scratch in PyTorch
 ### Simplified Scratch Pytorch Implementation of Vision Transformer (ViT) with Detailed Steps (Refer to <a href="model.py">model.py</a>)
 This repo uses a scaled-down version of the original ViT.
-Tested on small datasets like MNIST, CIFAR10, etc., using a smaller patch size.<br><br>
+Results on small datasets like MNIST, CIFAR10, etc., using a smaller patch size.<br><br>

 Key Points:
 <ul>